xmtp/xmtp-dot-org/blog/secure-web3-wallet-messaging.md

 The best part of this is that for wallets looking to add web3 messaging to their set of features, securing messages with XMTP means they can offer best-in-class encryption.

-## Messages wherever web3 takes you…
+## Messages wherever web3 takes you...

 Data ownership and portability are core web3 principles.
 It's how we can go from site-to-site and dapp-to-dapp in web3 without having to sign up through central authorities or services, and otherwise be locked into silos and walled gardens.
 Wallets enable us to bring our data and assets (transaction history, NFTs, etc.) along with, wherever we go in web3.